foundations-fall-2016/session5/readme.md

     position: absolute;
     z-index: 20000;
     top: 100px;
-    left: calc(50% - 108px);
+    left: 50%;
-    // could also use a negtive margin
+    // could also use a negative margin
 }

 .emphasis {